 Design using material that requires less maintenance.

-There are many ways to reduce maintenance on a deckOpens in a new tab., material selection is one of the easiest.
+There are many ways to reduce maintenance on a deck, material selection is one of the easiest.
 Using composite or PVC decking will remove years of sanding and staining your deck to prevent rot.
 Synthetic decking will also save you thousands over your deck’s life by not needing to pay someone to do the work.

 Even more, than decking is railing material.
 Designing for low-maintenance railing will save countless hours sanding each individual spindle of the railing.
 Which takes more time than sanding the decking.

 Aluminum railing is one of the most economical low-maintenance railing, which I recommend even with a wood deck.
-Composite railingOpens in a new tab. is another low-maintenance option that goes well with a composite deck design.
+Composite railing is another low-maintenance option that goes well with a composite deck design.

 Design for material that adds to deck enjoyment, not maintenance.